Student-centric advice and objective recommendations

 Do AP scores impact college admissions?

-We hope that the 2021 score distributions were able to give you a good idea of how you performed against your peers.
-If you did particularly well, congratulations!
+We hope that the 2024 score distributions were able to give you a good idea of how you performed against your peers.
+If you’ve taken the test(s) and did particularly well, congratulations!
 If you didn’t perform exactly how you wished, however, there’s no need to worry!

 Ultimately, students can choose whether or not to send in their AP scores to colleges they apply to.
 So, for students who did perform well, it may be beneficial to send your scores off to colleges and give your application that extra little “bump” (and possibly get you some college credit if you’re accepted).
 However, if you didn’t perform up to your expectations, you don’t need to send your scores in at all – and they will not be seen by college admission panels.

-So, while your AP scores certainly won’t be a defining factor in whether or not you’re accepted to colleges, you can definitely reap the benefits of performing well on them (they look good on your application + are a potential to earn college credit!).
+While your AP scores certainly won’t be a defining factor in whether or not you’re accepted to colleges, you can definitely reap the benefits of performing well on them (they look good on your application plus are a potential to earn college credit!).
 Thus, we highly recommend students study hard and try their best on their AP exams.

 So, if you’re not exactly sure how to practice for your AP exams or need some advice on how to do so, we highly recommend checking out the College Board’s Practice for the exams page.